DrewRoss5/EvoLang/docs/evolang_basics.md

 ```
 <label_name>:
 ```
-In general, a label should be immediately be followed by the first instruction it jumps to, with further instructions on the following lines.
+In general, a label should be immediately be followed by a new line, then the first instruction it jumps to, with further instructions on the following lines.
 By style conventions, following lines should be indented.
 The following is an example of a label that cubes the top value of the stack
 ```
+cube_num:
-cube_num: dup
+    dup
     dup
     mul
     mul